atmohamedamer/squadx/docs/squad/aria.md

 ## Bio

+Data scientist with a passion for big data and machine learning.
+Turning complex data into actionable insights.

+## About

 Hi, I'm Aria!
 I'm a seasoned data scientist with a strong background in computer science and applied mathematics.
 I have worked on various projects involving predictive analytics and big data.
 My expertise lies in developing machine learning models and conducting complex statistical analyses to uncover insights from large datasets.
 I am passionate about leveraging data to drive decision-making and innovation.

 ## Social Metadata